guylabs/angular-spring-data-rest/README.md

 This *Angular* module provides two ways of processing a response from the *Spring Data REST* backend and ease the usage with the resources and embedded items:

-1. Using a new instance of the `SpringDataRestAdapter`.
+1. Using an instance of the `SpringDataRestAdapter`.
 2. Add the `SpringDataRestInterceptor` to the Angular `$httpProvider.interceptors` such that all responses are processed.

 ## The `SpringDataRestAdapter`